dmbarbour/wikilon/docs/AwelonLang.md

 This model of labeled data adds no expressiveness to Awelon.
 In general, a record can be encoded as a trie, a label as a path.
 It is something we could model explicitly by leveraging accelerators and editable views.
 Doing so was my original intention.
 However, making labels primitive and records abstract better preserves the several benefits of labeled data.
 For example, we don't need to decode partial labels when reporting type or partial evaluation errors.
 We don't need to worry about dynamic construction of labels or ad-hoc composition of records.
 We essentially can reason about commutativity at a syntactic layer, without non-local knowledge of how labels are implemented.

 That said, I'm reluctant to introduce new language primitives.
 Before I remove "experimental" status, I'll need to see how well this feature works in practice, whether an alternative model would be more appropriate (perhaps lens-based), and also how nicely this labeled data model works in context of accelerators, especially accelerated evaluation for Kahn process networks involving labeled ports and processes.

-### Awelon Modules

-Words are the unit for user definition and mutability in an Awelon codebase.
-The definition of a word is essentially a function.
-Awelon does not support the common module system and import/export models from many other languages.
-However, it is feasible to use records to model first-class modules, especially if leveraged together with annotations for staged programming.

 ## Secure Hash Resources